Waldemar Haffkine: Connection with Zionism

-In 1898, Haffkine approached Aga Khan III with an offer for Sultan Abdul Hamid II to resettle Jews in Palestine, then a province of the Ottoman Empire: the effort "could be progressively undertaken in the Holy Land", "the land would be obtained by purchase from the Sultan's subjects", "the capital was to be provided by wealthier members of the Jewish community", but the plan was rejected.
+In 1898, Haffkine approached Aga Khan III with an offer for Sultan Abdul Hamid II to resettle Jews in Palestine, then split between a number of subdivisions of the Ottoman Empire: the effort "could be progressively undertaken in the Holy Land", "the land would be obtained by purchase from the Sultan's subjects", "the capital was to be provided by wealthier members of the Jewish community", but the plan was rejected.

 Little Dreyfus affair

-In March 1902, nineteen Indian villagers from Mulkowal in Punjab (inoculated from a single bottle of vaccine) died of tetanus, whilst the other 88 villagers were well.
-Evidence pointed to the contamination of one bottle - 53N.
+In March 1902, 19 Indian villagers from Mulkowal in Punjab (inoculated from a single bottle of vaccine) died of tetanus, whilst the other 88 villagers were well.
+Evidence pointed to the contamination of one bottle – 53N.
 The procedure for sterilisation at the Parel lab had been changed from carbolic acid to sterilisation using heating, a process that had been used at the Pasteur Institute safely for two years but was new in the British Empire.
 The 1903 commission from the Indian government concluded this was the source of the contamination.

 An inquiry commission indicted Haffkine, and he was relieved of his position and returned to England.
-The report was unofficially known as the "Little Dreyfus affair", as a reminder of Haffkine's Jewish background and religion.
+Historian Simon Schama likened the case to the Dreyfus Affair; the report was unofficially known as the "Little Dreyfus affair", as a reminder of Haffkine's Jewish background and religion.
+Author Paul Twivy researched Haffkine, and said "a number of doctors within the British Raj were envious of him and extremely antagonistic to him because he was Jewish, Russian and he wasn't a doctor", and that they hid evidence that an assistant had dropped a vial's stopper in the soil and not then sterilizied it.

-The Lister Institute reinvestigated the claim and overruled the verdict: it was discovered that an assistant used a dirty bottle cap without sterilizing it.
+The Lister Institute reinvestigated the claim and overruled the verdict on discovering the stopper contamination incident.